Ark Two Shelter

 Beach did not charge money for admission to the shelter, instead guaranteeing individuals admission in return for sweat equity and active involvement in the Ark Two communities' various activities.
 In addition, "Everyone is welcome here, regardless of religion, race, nationality, political views..."
 In return for the promise of safe haven in times of nuclear attack, a person residing in nearby areas might be expected to, for example, work at the shelter several weekends each year, assisting in the routine maintenance or continuing renovations of the facility.
 A large percentage of the shelter population is expected to be children, as the primary purpose of the shelter is to serve as an "underground orphanage, a place where a new generation could be saved from nuclear apocalypse," which, according to Beach, would otherwise wipe out over 80% of the world's population.
 "We're going to say to people: 'Well, we have room for your children, but we don't have room for you.'
 That's the nature of life... this is the lifeboat."

 Beach believed that the majority of preppers are too concerned with personal survival, when they should be focused on reconstructing the world after a cataclysmic disaster.
 He ran an online "reconstruction network" (the "SAFE" community) through which he shared information about Ark Two and his evacuation plans.

 Ark Two was featured in Beach's interview for National Geographic's Doomsday Preppers, episode 8: "It's Gonna Get Worse".
-It was also featured on the Global Television Network series 16:9, and on the Showtime series Penn & Teller: Bullshit! episode "End of the World".
+It was also featured on the Global Television Network series 16:9, and on the Showtime series Penn & Teller: Bullshit! episode "End of the World" and How the World Ends - "Nostradamus".

 Beach died on May 10, 2021, of a heart attack.